ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-overlays.md

 The Overlays Window offers several options for managing your Overlays.

-To delete an overlay, select any item in the list and press your delete key, drag to the trash icon {% inlineicon trash %}, or click the trash icon.
+To delete an overlay, select any item in the list and press your delete key, drag to the {% inlineicon trash 15 inverted %} icon, or click the {% inlineicon trash 15 inverted %} icon.
 The item will vanish.
 Trash an overlay by mistake?
 Don’t panic. <samp>Edit</samp> > <samp>Undo</samp> or <kbd>⌘</kbd><kbd>Z</kbd> will bring it back.

-You can show or hide a given overlay by clicking its {% inlineicon visible %} icon.
+You can show or hide a given overlay by clicking its {% inlineicon visible 20 inverted %} icon.
 You can reorder the overlays by dragging them up or down.
 This can be helpful for organization, but if you have any overlays that overlap, the items that are listed higher on the list are “above” the items lower on the list.
 This is called z-order or z-index.

 If you need to further organize, you can create folders to group overlays.
-Click the {% inlineicon addgroup %} icon to create a new folder.
+Click the {% inlineicon addgroup 50 inverted %} icon to create a new folder.
 Drag overlays onto the folders to organize.

 **Note:** Overlays are always auto-saved as you create and edit them.
 {:.notice--info}